 To become board certified in Osteopathic Neuromusculoskeletal Medicine one must complete a ONMM postdoctoral residency and qualify for the AOBNMM standards, and pass the written, oral and practical components of the AOBNMM certification exam.

 The AOA’s Council on Postdoctoral Training authorizes residency training in the recognized specialty of neuromusculoskeletal medicine/osteopathic manipulative medicine (NMM/OMM) and Osteopathic Neuromusculoskeletal Medicine (ONMM).
-Specialty training programs for NMM/OMM & ONMM consist of five types, all of which have the ability to prepare the physician to be board eligible.
+Specialty training programs for NMM/OMM & ONMM consist of four types, all of which have the ability to prepare the physician to be board eligible.

 - Two-year program in neuromusculoskeletal medicine/osteopathic manipulative medicine (NMM/OMM);

 - One-year (PLUS-ONE) program in neuromusculoskeletal medicine/osteopathic manipulative medicine (NMM/OMM) following completion of an AOA approved residency in another discipline, and

 - Integrated four-year program in family medicine and neuromusculoskeletal medicine/osteopathic manipulative medicine (Integrated FM /NMM)

 - Integrated four-year program in internal medicine and neuromusculoskeletal medicine/osteopathic manipulative medicine (Integrated IM /NMM)